deepmodh1996/Internship-Portal/README.md

 # Placement-Cell-Portal

-This repository contains work done under [Prof. S. Sudarshan](https://www.cse.iitb.ac.in/~sudarsha/) during Autumn 2016 in project of course offered by him.
+This repository contains work done under [Prof. S. Sudarshan](https://www.cse.iitb.ac.in/~sudarsha/) during Autumn 2016 in project of course "Database and Information Systems Lab" offered by him.

 See FinalReport.pdf for abstract and detail of project.